And third hour now up and running on the Rush Limbaugh program.

 We've got a crisis.

-So that's been the theme today on and it really is important politically for those of us that believe in limited government, because it's hurting all of these government interventions, hurt the conservative cause.
+And it really is important politically for those of us that believe in limited government because it's hurting all of these government interventions hurt the conservative cause.

-Because even though Bush is right on obviously right on tax policy, he was right on social security policy, he was right on health care reform.
+Because even though Bush is right on, obviously right on tax policy, he was right on Social Security policy, he was right on health care reform.

-But if we intervene and drive up the cost of health care, we intervene and drive up the cost of energy because we are quote unquote addicted to oil, not.
+But if we intervene and drive up the cost of health care, we intervene and drive up the cost of energy because we are quote unquote addicted to oil, not, we intervene and drive up the cost of housing with the Federal Reserve policy, with government guarantees and the like, those costs of living, those are cost of living taxes driven by government.

 They are going to dwarf any of the good things that many of us on the right would do.